The NHS 50p was one of the first new designs of the 50 pence pieces we have in circulation today.

 They are not commonly seen in our change as much these days, so if you find one it will be the condition it’s in which determines it’s potential worth.

-Read on to find out the value of your NHS 50p piece or a guide price of what to pay if you are considering buying one.
+Read on to find out the current NHS 50p value or a guide price of what to pay if you are considering buying one depending on its condition.

 1998 NHS 50p Coin